Notable Cases

 New York's Youthful Offender Adjudication

-In 2023 a case I took on during the pandemic reached its conclusion.
-This was the case of a young man, 17 at the time of the offenses in 2020, who like so many others in similar circumstances in this city, found himself involved in a local gang that was embroiled in street warfare.
+There was a young man, 17 at the time of the offenses in 2020, who like so many others in similar circumstances in this city found himself involved in a local gang that was embroiled in street warfare.
 With charges of conspiracy to commit attempted murder hanging over his head, unwavering advocacy was necessary to create even a sliver of hope for his future.
 One of the services we were able to connect him with were clinical advocates to begin his rehabilitation while he was held in pretrial detention.
-Our combined efforts helped convince the Judge that he should serve a minimal sentence That young man will complete a minimal prison sentence, after factoring the time spent in pretrial detention, and thanks to the New York State Legislature he will not carry that criminal record forward into his adult life.
+Our combined efforts helped convince the Judge that he should serve a minimal sentence That young man completed a minimal prison sentence, after factoring the time spent in pretrial detention, and thanks to the New York State Legislature he will not carry that criminal record forward into his adult life.
 The law recognizes that young people are still developing physiologically and cognitively at that age, and external influences have an outsized effect on their actions, so young offenders can qualify for "Youthful Offender Adjudication" under Article 720 of the Criminal Procedure Law.
 Once they have served their sentence, that record is automatically sealed and they can face the future anew.

 The Ebanks Law Firm Successfully Represents Defendant in 81 Million Dollar Cyber Heist Civil Case and Wins a Dismissal of All Charges